tmakatos/qemu/docs/devel/vfio-user.rst

 UNIX domain socket and introduce basic support for the other two types of sockets without considering performance implications.

+While passing of file descriptors is desirable for performance reasons, it is not necessary neither for the client nor for the server to support it in order to implement the protocol.
+There is always an in-band, message-passing fall back mechanism.

 VFIO
 ====